Hayk-1315/STE/docs/Decision_Log.md

 # Decision Log
-- 2025-11-06: Aceptamos riesgo temporal: GitHub rulesets no-enforced en repo privado personal.
+- 2025-11-06: Accepted temporary risk: GitHub rulesets are not enforced in a personal private repo.
-  Motivo: UI nueva de GitHub; no bloquea flujo.
-Mitigación: disciplina PR + CI checks al montar.
+  Reason: new GitHub UI; it does not block our workflow.
+Mitigation: PR discipline + CI checks once configured.
-- 2025-11-06: Monorepo pnpm con apps/web (Next.js) y apps/api (NestJS) conforme a scope F0.
+- 2025-11-06: Monorepo with pnpm; apps/web (Next.js) and apps/api (NestJS) per scope F0.